zhuxiao/asvbm/README.md

 $ docker pull xxx
 ```

-If the current directory contains a clone of the hap.py repository, hap.py can be run in Docker as follows:
+If the current directory contains a clone of the asvbm repository, asvbm can be run in Docker as follows:

 ```sh